vireshas/ssh_config_builder/README.md

 Usage
 -----
 Assumptions
-  your have ruby, bundler installed
+  you have ruby, bundler installed

 First run:  bundle install

 Add right config to config.yml or the defaul values will be picked from AWS_ACCESS_KEY and AWS_SECRET_KEY environment variables.
-You can specify path to ssh_config_file inside config.yml else output will be thrown to your screen which you can then redirect to any file.
+You can specify path to ssh_config_file inside config.yml or else output will be thrown to your screen which you can then redirect to any file.

 Example Usage
 ./ssh_config_builder.rb >> ~/.ssh/config

 Example
 -------